Paranoia (game show): Gameplay

 An in-studio contestant competed against three satellite players across the U.S. by answering a series of 10 multiple-choice questions, each with four answers.
 The studio contestant began the game with $10,000 in cash.

 Before the studio contestant answered each question, the three satellite players picked their answers.
-If the studio contestant responded correctly, his/her total remained intact; if not, he/she lost $1,000.
+If the studio contestant responded correctly, their total remained intact; if not, they lost $1,000.
 In either case, the studio contestant then had to challenge at least one satellite contestant.
 Each correct answer won $1,000 for that satellite contestant, paid out of the studio contestant's total, while a miss earned one strike.
-Satellite contestants were eliminated upon earning two strikes, and kept any money they had earned (or $500 if they had earned none).
+Satellite contestants were eliminated upon earning two strikes, and kept any money they had earned (or were paid $500, not deducted from the studio contestant's total, if they had earned none).

 The studio contestant was given two cards, each of which could be used once: a "Swap Out" to replace one satellite contestant with an unknown alternate, at a cost of $1,000; and a "Knock Out" to eliminate one satellite contestant from the game, at a cost of $3,000.
 Near the end of the show's run, the money associated with using these cards was given to the affected satellite contestant.
 Any strikes earned by a swapped-out contestant carried over to the alternate.

 Every game featured a $5,000 Interactive Jackpot, which was not affected by the studio or satellite contestants' performance.
 Five online players and five telephone players were chosen before each question at random; each correct answer won $50 for that player, deducted from the jackpot.

-If the studio contestant ran out of money at any time or finished all 10 questions with at least one satellite player surviving, the game ended and he/she left with $500 as consolation.
-However, if the studio contestant eliminated all three satellite players, he/she won whatever money remained of both the original $10,000 cash and the Interactive Jackpot.
+If the studio contestant ran out of money at any time or finished all 10 questions with at least one satellite player surviving, the game ended and they left with $500 as consolation.
+However, if the studio contestant eliminated all three satellite players, they won whatever money remained of both the original $10,000 cash and the Interactive Jackpot.
 The maximum front-game total was therefore $15,000.

 In the event that the studio contestant lost the game, the surviving satellite player with the most money would get a chance to become a future studio contestant.

 Bonus round

-While connected to a heart monitor that broadcast his/her heartbeat to the studio audience, the studio contestant chose one of 10 categories and had 15 seconds to answer an open-ended question asked by Tomarken.
+While connected to a heart monitor that broadcast their heartbeat to the studio audience, the studio contestant chose one of 10 categories and had 15 seconds to answer an open-ended question asked by Tomarken.
 A correct answer multiplied the front-game winnings by whatever number was hidden behind the category; nine of the categories hid the number 10, while the tenth hid 100.
 There was no penalty for a wrong answer.
 The maximum possible grand prize was $1.5 million.